 By Dristant Pokharel

-Louisville will welcome Wyoming at Dr. Mark & Cindy Lynn Stadium on Sunday, Sept.
-10 at 5:30 pm ET.
+The Cardinals will welcome NC State to Dr. Mark & Cindy Lynn Stadium on Sunday, with kickoff at 7 P.M.
+ET.